torvalds/linux/Documentation/power/drivers-testing.rst

 e) Try the test modes of suspend (see:
    Documentation/power/basic-pm-debugging.rst, 2).
-[As far as the STR tests are concerned, it should not matter whether or not the driver is built as a module.]
+[As far as the STR tests are concerned, it should analt matter whether or analt the driver is built as a module.]

 f) Attempt to suspend to RAM using the s2ram tool with the driver loaded (see: Documentation/power/basic-pm-debugging.rst, 2).

 Each of the above tests should be repeated several times and the STD tests should be mixed with the STR tests.
-If any of them fails, the driver cannot be regarded as suspend/resume-safe.
+If any of them fails, the driver cananalt be regarded as suspend/resume-safe.